Ultracold Bose gases in disorder potentials with spatiotemporal dynamics

-The static speckle potential is created by transmitting a laser beam through a glass plate with a random surface structure, i.e., a diffuser.
-The diffuser imprints a phase pattern whose spatial variation is characterized by the correlation length ${\sigmad \approx \SI{20}{\micro\meter}}$ of the surface structure (\Cref{fig:figure1}~(b)).
-By focusing the beam, all partial waves with random phases interfere and create a static speckle pattern with correlation length $\sigmac$ in the focal plane.
-The speckle is rendered dynamic by adding a second, similar diffuser directly after the first one, which is mounted in a motorized rotation stage.
-Upon rotation of the second diffuser, the details of the imprinted phase pattern are altered significantly once the local displacement of the diffuser is comparable to $\sigmad$.
-As a consequence, the height and position of the speckle grains change until the intensity distribution bears no resemblance to its initial state before rotation, see~\Cref{fig:figure1}~(c).
+We create the rotated speckle pattern by transmitting a laser beam through two glass plates with random surface structures, i.e. diffusers, rotated against each other, and focusing the light field onto the atoms (\Cref{fig:figure1}~(b)).
+Upon rotation, the local phase imprints change significantly, causing the height and position of the interference pattern's speckle grains to change.
 We quantify the resemblance to the initial speckle intensity distribution $I_{\varphi=\ang{0}}$ by the maximum value of the cross-correlation function~\cite{papoulis1962fourier}, $\maxcc$, with

-$I_{\varphi}(x,y)$ are two-dimensional intensity distributions in the focal plane for rotation angle $\varphi$ of the diffuser plate, which we measured in a test setup that is similar to the one used in the experiment.
-The maximum of $C_\varphi$ decays across a range determined by the waist of the beam on the diffuser and $\sigmad$.
-We define the correlation angle $\phic$ at which $\maxcc$ has dropped to half its initial value.
-For rotation at constant angular velocity $\omegad$, the correlation angle translates into a correlation time
+$I_{\varphi}(x,y)$ are two-dimensional intensity distributions in the focal plane for rotation angle $\varphi$ of the diffuser plate, independently measured in a test setup.
+We define the correlation angle $\phic$ at which $\maxcc$ has dropped to half its initial value, \Cref{fig:figure1}~(c).
+For rotation at constant angular velocity $\omegad$, the correlation angle translates into a correlation time $\tauc = \phic/\omegad$.
 In the experimental setup, ${\omegad \leq \SI{2100}{\degree\per\second}}$ and ${\phic = \ang{0.6}}$, hence ${\tauc > \SI{285}{\micro\second}}$.
-Importantly, as compared to a periodically driven potential, the temporal power spectral density of a dynamic speckle comprises a broad distribution of frequencies, where the low-frequency contributions dominate, and the inverse correlation time can be interpreted as a cut-off frequency. (see inset of \Cref{fig:figure1}~(c)).
+Importantly, in contrast to a periodically driven potential, the temporal power-spectral density of this dynamic speckle comprises a broad distribution of frequencies, where low-frequency contributions dominate, and the inverse correlation time can be interpreted as a bandwidth or cut-off frequency (see inset of \Cref{fig:figure1}~(c)).